 Can I find housing through the Collaborative Specialization?

 Because the Knowledge Media Design Institute is not a faculty or department, it is unable to offer student services.
 Students interested in finding housing should inquire through their home units or go to the School of Graduate Studies housing page.

 Yes.
 These are distinct processes.
 Application information is not shared between the two.
-Some departmental applications invite students to indicate which collaborative programs they are interested in.
+Some departmental applications invite students to indicate which Collaborative Specializations they are interested in.
 Indicating your interest there, however, does not guarantee that we will become aware of you.
 You must apply to us directly.
 Although departments maintain high admissions standards, faculties and departments may not be able to evaluate interdisciplinary research proposals, nor the set of conditions that a student should meet before embarking upon such a program of study.
-Be aware, also, that admission into a home unit and admission into the Collaborative Program are entirely independent events.
+Be aware, also, that admission into a home unit and admission into the Collaborative Specialization are entirely independent events.
 One does not guarantee the other.
 Consult the individual units for their application and admission procedures.

 How do I get in touch with the home departments?

 Contact information for our collaborating units is as follows:

 Can I use the same statement of research interest and portfolio that I submitted to my home department when applying to the Collaborative Specialization?